-As well as helping clients deal with Japanese Knotweed, we also treat other invasive species and general nuisance weeds.
-There are a large number of non-native and also native plants, in the UK, which are known to be invasive.
-Other invasive weeds can cause environmental damage and tend to be, one of the biggest threats to native plants and animals.
+We also treat other invasive species and nuisance weeds.
+There are a large number of native and non-native plants in the UK that are known to be invasive.
+Other invasive weeds can cause environmental damage and tend to be one of the biggest threats to native plants and animals.

-Below, you can find information on some of the invasive species that we can help you with.
-If you have an overgrown garden area or green space surrounding your property, please feel free to get in touch.
-We can assist with all of these problems.
+Here’s some information on some of the invasive species that we can help with.
+If you have an overgrown garden area or green space surrounding your property, get in touch!

-At around 2 metres tall, it is a very attractive plant, normally found along watercourses, grows in dense patches, and if left untreated it can take over large areas of ground within a few years.
-Out-competes most other vegetation.
+At around 2 metres tall, this plant is normally found along watercourses, grows in dense patches, and outgrows other vegetation.
+Left untreated, it can take over large areas of ground within a few years.

-An attractive large evergreen shrub, with a large pink flower, that severely impacts the biodiversity of an area by reducing numbers of worms, birds and other plants.
-Can also impact the regenerative ability of a site.
+A large evergreen shrub with a large pink flower.
+They severely impact the biodiversity of an area by reducing worms, birds, and other plants.
+They also impact the regenerative ability of a site.

-Known as Horse tail or Cwt-y-Cadno (welsh).
-Although native to the British Isles, it is becoming more of a nuisance due to the damage it can cause to concrete or asphalt.
-It is an annual plant and can grow up to 1.5 metres.
+Also known as Cwt-y-Cadno, this annual plant grows up to 1.5 metres.
+Native to the British Isles, it’s becoming more of a nuisance due to the damage it causes to concrete or asphalt.

-Seen on almost every waste patch of land.
-The easily spread seeds have resulted in large-scale populations, the shrub will out-compete native vegetation.
+Seen on most waste patches of land.
+The easily-spread seeds cause large-scale populations, and the shrub out-competes the native vegetation.
 The plant can damage walls as the wind-blown seeds germinate in mortar.

 Japanese Knotweed spreads quickly when disturbed and is difficult to eradicate when poorly treated.
 This has dense clumps, zig-zag purple speckled stems, and is striking green.